“Thoroughly unpleasant and truly unforgettable”: Our original 1999 review of Slipknot’s debut album

 ‘We know,’ came the reply.
 ‘That’s why we formed this band.’

-Discovered by Korn/Soulfly/Machine Head producer Ross Robinson, the ‘Knot have all the essential ’90s ‘new metal’ ingredients in place – down-tuned churning guitars, innards-rearranging subterranean bass rumbles, clattering hip-hop inspired drumming and stream-of-consciousness, multi-octave psychobabble – but what really sets these sickos apart from their peers are the wicked hooks they drill into every song.
+Discovered by Korn / Soulfly / Machine Head producer Ross Robinson, the ’Knot have all the essential ’90s ‘new metal’ ingredients in place – down-tuned churning guitars, innards-rearranging subterranean bass rumbles, clattering hip-hop inspired drumming and stream-of-consciousness, multi-octave psychobabble – but what really sets these sickos apart from their peers are the wicked hooks they drill into every song.
 Eyeless – premiered on the Spirit Of Independence CD on K!742 – is the first stunner with vocalist 8 bellowing ‘You can’t see California without Marlon Brando’s eyes’ over thunderous rhythmic barrages and scalpel guitars.
-There there’s the sensory overload of Surfacing with its furious scratching, double bass drum flailing and Taylor’s Jonathan Davis-style invective ‘Fuck it all, fuck this world, fuck everything that you stand for’, all beautifully captured in Robinson’s crystal clear mix.
-Spit It Out and Purity are propulsive, disquieting and thrillingly perverted, with cool melodies slithering through the low-end maelstrom, and Prosthetics builds from an eerie opening into a claustrophobic, dense wall of sound with Taylor screeching ‘Tell them I knew it was a mistake’, like a tearful felon on his way to a date with Old Sparky.
+Then there’s the sensory overload of Surfacing, with its furious scratching, double bass drum flailing and Corey Taylor’s Jonathan Davis-style invective ‘Fuck it all, fuck this world, fuck everything that you stand for’, all beautifully captured in Ross’ crystal-clear mix.
+Spit It Out and Purity are propulsive, disquieting and thrillingly perverted, with cool melodies slithering through the low-end maelstrom, and Prosthetics builds from an eerie opening into a claustrophobic, dense wall of sound with Corey screeching ‘Tell them I knew it was a mistake’, like a tearful felon on his way to a date with Old Sparky.

 Forget Orgy, Videodrone, Static‑X or any of the other sick new puppies you might have heard this year.
 Slipknot is the essential sound of 1999.
-‘You can’t kill me ’cause I’m already inside you’ Taylor gloats on opener Sic.
+‘You can’t kill me ’cause I’m already inside you,’ Corey gloats on opener Sic.
 One listen to Slipknot and you’ll have the horrible realisation that he’s right.